WHAT DO CARPENTER ANTS LOOK LIKE?

-- Are the wings all the same size?
+Are the wings all the same size?
 If so, then chances are it’s a termite.
-The wings of termites are all the same size, ant carpenter ants have a pair of large wings and a pair of smaller wings.
+The wings of termites are all the same size, and carpenter ants have a pair of large wings and a pair of smaller wings.

-- Are the antennae on its head straight or bent?
+Are the antennae on its head straight or bent?
 Carpenter ants have bent antennae while termites sport straight antennae.

 ARE CARPENTER ANTS DANGEROUS?

-Even though carpenter ants don’t pose a direct threat to the health of humans or animals by biting, stinging or carrying diseases they are certainly a danger to the structural integrity of wood products and structures.
-When carpenter ants create their nests in wood they weaken it and thus can cause significant damage quite quickly.
+Even though carpenter ants don’t pose a direct threat to humans or pets by biting, stinging, or carrying diseases, they are certainly a danger to the structural integrity of wooden structures.
+When these ants create their nests in wood, they weaken it and thus can cause significant damage quite quickly.

 HOW DOES INNOVATIVE PEST CONTROL ELIMINATE CARPENTER ANTS?

 Here at Innovative Pest Control we eliminate and control carpenter ants with our Advantage Treatment Plans.
 The benefits of choosing a year-round pest control plan go far beyond eliminating and controlling carpenter ants.
-Choose to be pest free year-round of over 16 common household pests, including carpenter ants, when you choose an Advantage Treatment Plan (/home-pest-control) from the experts here Innovative Pest Control.
+Choose to be pest-free year-round of over 16 common household pests, including carpenter ants, when you choose an Advantage Treatment Plan from the experts here Innovative Pest Control.